Puja

 Human beings need rituals.
 When we practice puja we collectively recite verses, chant mantras, and make offerings to the shrine in the spirit of devotion, aspiration and receptivity.
 We open our hearts and engage creatively with the teachings, with body speech and mind.
 Puja can stir deep emotions.
 It can galvanizes us, and evoke a profound sense of peace.

-We host online pujas every Friday evening (except during August. starting again on the 15th September).
+We host online pujas every Friday evening - more details below:

 Upcoming Pujas

-Find out more and book about Friday Night Puja online
+Find out more and book about Full Moon Puja

-Find out more and book about Monday afternoon Puja
+Find out more and book about Full Moon Puja

 puja and offerings